 Is there a role for email when it comes to managing projects?
 Not really.
 It might be a good tool for before the project starts, but afterward, all communications should go through your project management tool so that you have a single source of truth.
 And, therefore, all communication regarding that project is in one place.

-If you want to better manage your email, read my tips on the five things to do with each email.
+To better manage your email, read our tips on the five things to do with each email.

 Project Management Issue #3: No one is responsible for tasks